XZiar/RayRenderer/OpenGLUtil/README.md

 ## Dependency

 * [common](../common)
   * Wrapper      -- an extended version of stl's shared_ptr
   * Exception    -- an exception model with support for nested-exception, strong-type, unicode message, arbitray extra data
   * StringEx     -- some useful operation for string, including encoding-conversion
+  * ContainerEx  -- some useful operation for finding in containers, and self-contained map.

 * [3DBasic](../3DBasic)
   * Basic component -- providing basic 3d data structure